JasonDam07/Critical-Mass-Italian-Menu/README.md

 # Focus

 One of my goals is to become a proficient fullstack developer because I believe that having a good understanding of all parts of a system will help me with coding more efficiently and avoid problems.
 In the previous year or two of my life I have become more experienced with frontend development but have not had the chance to do backend development as much as I would like to.
 If I had the resources and time to learn anything, I would like to learn more about backend development for my first 6 months at Critical Mass.
 Even though I enjoy frontend development more as I am interested in design (not limited to web design), I believe that gaining more understanding of the backend will improve my frontend development skills and make me a more versatile developer in the future.

+## Codesandbox Link

+A link to the codesandbox version for my project can be found here: [https://codesandbox.io/s/critical-mass-italian-menu-72bqqg](https://codesandbox.io/s/critical-mass-italian-menu-72bqqg).